John Waters (British Army officer, born 1774): Biography

 On 3 April 1811, before the action of Sabugal began, Waters was made prisoner.
 "He had crossed the Coa to reconnoitre the enemy's position, as had been frequently his practice, without having with him any escort, and he was surrounded by some hussars and taken.
 He had rendered very important services upon many occasions in the last two years, and his loss is sensibly felt" (Wellington to Lord Liverpool 9 April 1811) He refused his parole, and was sent to Salamanca under a guard of four gendarmes.
 He was better mounted than they, and, having watched his opportunity, he put spurs to his horse.
 He was on a wide plain, with French troops before and behind him; and as he rode along their flank some encouraged, others fired at him.
 Passing between two of their columns he gained a wooded hollow, and baffled his pursuers.
 Two days afterwards he reached the British headquarters, "where Lord Wellington, knowing his resolute, subtle character, had caused his baggage to be brought, observing that he would not be long absent".
 On 15 April, Wellington appointed him (subject to confirmation) an assistant adjutant-general, and on 30 May he was made brevet lieutenant-colonel.

-Waters served throughout the Peninsular War, being present at Talavera, Bussaco, Ciudad Rodrigo, Badajoz, Salamanca, Vittoria, the battle of the Pyrenees (during which he was wounded while speaking to Wellington), the Nivelle and Nive, Orthes and Toulouse.
+Waters served throughout the Peninsular War, being present at Porto, Talavera, Bussaco, Ciudad Rodrigo, Badajoz, Salamanca, Vittoria, the battle of the Pyrenees (during which he was wounded while speaking to Wellington), the Nivelle and Nive, Orthes and Toulouse.
 At Badajoz and Salamanca he acted as adjutant-general, and was mentioned in Wellington's Salamanca despatch.
 He received the gold cross with four clasps, and was made C.B. in 1815.

 Waters was at Waterloo, and again acted as adjutant-general after Sir Edward Barnes was wounded, and signed the returns of the battle, though he was himself wounded also.
 He received the Russian Order of St. Anne (2nd class).

 After being for a time on half-pay, he became captain and lieutenant-colonel in the Coldstream Guards on 15 May 1817.
 He was promoted colonel on 19 July 1821, and was again placed on half-pay on 15 February 1827.
 He became Major-General on 22 July 1830, was made Captain of Yarmouth Castle, Isle of Wight, on 22 April 1831, and K.C.B. on 1 March 1832.
 He was given the colonelcy of the 81st Foot on 15 June 1840, and was promoted lieutenant-general on 23 November 1841.
 He died in London on 21 November 1842, at the age of sixty-eight, and was buried at Kensal Green.